michaelbZA/my-website/content/posts/fc-series/07-building-high-performance-finance-team.md

 - Established clear performance metrics for the transformation

 #### Phase 2: Structural Changes (6 months)
-- Reorganized from functional silos to business-aligned teams
+- Reorganised from functional silos to business-aligned teams
-- Created centers of excellence for specialized knowledge
+- Created centers of excellence for specialised knowledge
 - Established a shared service center for transactional activities
 - Implemented business partner roles embedded in operational units